zacktse/chantowncreative/README.md

 - Development: Pete Richardson

-## Chantown.com
+## Chantown - front end
 Front end built using a combo of HTML5 boilerplate, Bourbon, Neat, Bitters, mustache templating, browserify and SASS.

-## Chantown - datoCMS / Netlify
+## Chantown - back end - datoCMS / Netlify
 Website content and images are managed and hosted on DatoCMS.
 Content amends are made in datoCMS.
-Any new publish tasks from datoCMS integrate with Netlify to run the build steps which genereate the static site and netlify handles the deployment to either the staging or live environment.
+Any new publish tasks from datoCMS integrate with Netlify to run the build steps which genereate the static site and netlify handles the deployment to either the staging or live environments.

 ## Deploying updates to staging